The couple that plays together, stays together! Why not level up your connection with your spouse by developing one of these 101 hobbies for couples?

 - Studying together.
 I started my Masters part time when my husband finished his degree and then did his teacher training and can therefore vouch that studying together is a great way to support each other when you’re working towards a further qualification.
 You have someone to bounce ideas off and you can set up your environment for success.

 - Traveling.
-While our travel options may be restricted right now, you can keep the travel fire alight by researching potential destinations.
+In between trips, you can keep the travel fire alight by researching potential destinations.
 Much like RVing, travel can be the kind of hobby where you’re either planning it or doing it.

 Now if you’ve been an astute counter, you’ll know that this list is 100 hobbies.
 For the 101st, I’ve saved the best for last – to make each other your hobby.